icons

 • At the time of presentation, both the donor and the recipient must be present in the registrar's office, together with identity documents such as a PAN card, an election card, a passport, a driving licence, and so on.

-• During the Presentation before the Sub Registrar for the Registration of Gift Deed, two witnesses must be present, as well as identity documents.
+• During the Presentation before the Sub Registrar for the Registration of a gift deed, two witnesses must be present, as well as identity documents.

 Gift deed registration fees